Commonists/maps-osmdb/README.md

 ### Download weekly Planet .osm.pbf file

+The following command will download about 65GB of data (as of early 2022)

 ```
 wget https://ftp.osuosl.org/pub/openstreetmap/pbf/planet-latest.osm.pbf
 ```

-an old planet pbf can be made current with `osmupdate`
+an old planet pbf can be made current with `osmupdate` (this step can take a few hours)

 ```
 ./osmupdate --day --hour planet-latest.osm.pbf planet-latest2.osm.pbf